Anirudh-UG/Python-DSA/README.md

 6. Apply the right technique to overcome the inefficiency.
 Repeat steps 3 to 6.
 7. Don't stop until you've implemented a correct solution that runs efficiently.

-This repo follows the free code camp tutorial for Python DSA https://www.youtube.com/watch?v=pkYVOmU3MgA&ab_channel=freeCodeCamp.org
+This repo follows the freecodecamp tutorial for Python DSA https://www.youtube.com/watch?v=pkYVOmU3MgA&ab_channel=freeCodeCamp.org